Lone Star Fellowship (Section Conclave)

 Lodge and Vigil Name Tags

 Colonneh Lodge Arrowmen can order lodge name tags (red).
 Vigil Honor members can also order green name tags.
-Name tag(s) can be picked up from the trading post at lodge event, picked up from the council office one week after the event or mailed for an extra charge.
-The name tags are ordered from the vendor one month before the following lodge events: Arrowman Bash, Banquet, Fall Pow Wow, Vigil Weekend.
+Name tags are ordered from the vendor one month before the following lodge events: Spring Fellowship, Banquet, Fall Pow Wow, Vigil Weekend.
+Pre-ordered name tags can be picked up from the trading post at lodge events or picked up from the council office one week after the event.

 Order Name Tags